RJohns-DA/Data-Analysis-Portfolio/README.md

-# Welcome, my Name is Ryan,
+# Ryan Johns, Data Analyst Protfolio
+Welcome.
 Below, you will find a variety of projects that I have completed as part of my Data Analyst training course, as well as any side projects I have done for my own personal knowledge.

 ---